 At home, Trump – a climate-change sceptic – has promised to encourage the production of fossil fuels and rein in Biden’s green economy spending.

 Internationally, he has said he would withdraw the US from the Paris climate agreement, as he did briefly during his first term in office.
 He is reportedly also considering trying to quit the 1992 United Nations Framework Convention on Climate Change (UNFCCC), the treaty that establishes the basic architecture for countries to work together to address climate change.
-He may also cut the US’s climate finance contributions to developing countries.
+And he may cut the US’s climate finance contributions to developing countries.

 Todd Stern, former US climate envoy